People

 Mingham Chen, Assistant Professor of Computer Science, studies modeling and simulation of biological systems, developing computational approaches for data analysis, and parameter optimizations.

-Samuel S. Cho, Assistant Professor of Physics and Computer Science, is an expert on computational biophysics using molecular dynamic simulations of protein and RNA folding and assembly mechanistic processes and their intramolecular signaling networks.; his research is funded by the NSF, NVIDIA, and Google.
+Samuel S. Cho, Associate Professor of Physics and Computer Science, is an expert on computational biophysics using molecular dynamic simulations of protein and RNA folding and assembly mechanistic processes and their intramolecular signaling networks.; his research is funded by the NSF, NVIDIA, and Google.

 Josh Currie, Assistant Professor of Biology, contributes expertise in understanding how extracellular signals choreograph tissue regeneration and the cell intrinsic and extrinsic properties that separate complete limb regeneration in amphibians from incomplete and fibrotic healing in humans and other mammals.

-Patricia Dos Santos, Associate Professor of Chemistry brings expertise on the biosynthesis of thio-cofactors and thiol-redox homeostasis in microbial systems.
+Patricia Dos Santos, Professor of Chemistry brings expertise on the biosynthesis of thio-cofactors and thiol-redox homeostasis in microbial systems.
 Her laboratory studies biosynthetic reactions involving sulfur trafficking and investigates metabolic and environmental conditions affecting these pathways in Bacillus species.

 Susan Fahrbach, Reynolds Professor of Developmental Neurobiology and Professor of Biology, studies the hormonal controls of brain development in insect models and is currently funded by NSF.